 Make sure your site can be found easily

-- Make search engine optimisation part of how you approach designing your site.
+- Make search engine optimisation (SEO) an integral part of your website design process.

-- If you had to guess your company's web address, what would your first guess be?
+- Carefully select your domain name.
+If you had to guess your company's web address, what would your first guess be?
 That, or your product's generic name, is the domain name you should register if possible.

 - Keep the name short.
 If you have two words, people must guess if they are separated by a hyphen - it's best to simply run them together.